leporo/SublimeYammy/README.md

 Known bugs
 ----------

-Add a single line starting with the '#' character below the 'style' and 'script' to "close" the embedded syntax block.
+Add a single line starting with the '#' character below the 'style' and 'script' to close the embedded syntax block.

 		head
 			script